 6. Go where the locals go: The Valenzuela City People's Park

 Being part of the urban jungle that is Metro Manila, Valenzuela City used to lack spaces for leisure.
 The city government, in 2014, conceptualized the Valenzuela City People’s Park as an urban community park where families can enjoy a day outdoors.
 Located in the city center, where the government offices are, it provides outdoor leisure activities to the public.
 Opened in 2015, it houses an interactive fountain, a children’s park, an area for outdoor group exercises, a giant chess board, gazebos, picnic grounds, and a mini-zoo.
+The People’s Park is, without a doubt, one of the most beautiful places in Valenzuela City.
 Locals frequent the place, so visitors will likely be drawn to it, too.

 Valenzuela City People's Park